MentorBox reviews are sprouting around the web.

 It helps you turbocharge your learning by giving you book summaries straight from the author.

-The idea is appealing.
 You hear from the authors and you go straight to the most important facts.

-For each book it presents a “cheat sheet” with the main ideas, exercises to help you memorize the material and then an interview with the authors themselves.
+For each book it presents a “cheat sheet” with the main ideas, exercises to help you memorize the material, and then an interview with the authors themselves.

 It’s a pretty cool format actually.